Bengee07/Module-1.10/lesson.md

 Case:

-eCommerce
+- eCommerce
-Financial Institution
+- Financial Institution
-Government
+- Government
-Personal Static Website
+- Personal Static Website
-eMail Application
+- Email Application

 Method:

-Clustering
+- Clustering
-Load Balancing
+- Load Balancing
-Whitelisting
+- Whitelisting
-Blacklisting
+- Blacklisting

 You may combine more than 1 method and give details what and why you do it.